briantbutton/meshwriter/README.md

 	import { MeshWriter } from "meshwriter";
 	Writer     = MeshWriter(scene, {scale:scale});

-If not, then the programmer must get those methods and hand them to MeshWriter.&nbsp;
+If not, then the programmer must get those methods and hand them to MeshWriter as you see here.&nbsp;
+The required methods are put in a single object ('methodsObj') which is handed to MeshWriter as a parameter.&nbsp;

 	methodsObj = <get methods>
 	import { MeshWriter } from "meshwriter";